ianmota/cubo-revit-utilities/README.md

 </h2>
 <p align="justify">
-  :white_check_mark: Groups organization by our standard
+  :white_check_mark: Groups organization by our standard<br>
-  :white_check_mark: Organized Elevations Symbol generation
+  :white_check_mark: Organized Elevations Symbol generation<br>
-  :construction: Automatic blocks parameters input
+  :construction: Automatic blocks parameters input<br>

   If you need more information <a href="https://www.linkedin.com/in/ian-mota-164a36195/">contacte-me</a>!